Labor Day is a terrific opportunity for Move to Amenders to make personal and issue connections with members of Labor Unions.

 Many fundamental rights and protections of working people (e.g. the weekend, 8-hour workday, collective bargaining, end of child labor, employer-based health coverage, workplace safety) came into being because working people organized powerful movements that created positive change.

-Since Move to Amend is also organizing a powerful movement to create real change -- our constitutional amendment to abolish corporate rights and money considered free speech -- connecting with labor unions and the working people they represent makes perfect strategic sense.
+While Move to Amend is also organizing a powerful movement to create real change (i.e. a constitutional amendment to abolish corporate rights and money considered free speech), connecting with labor unions and the working people they represent makes perfect strategic sense.

-Labor unions celebrate Labor Day differently and not just on Labor Day itself -- this year on Monday, September 3.
-Events might be planned for September 1 or 2, or the week before.
-There could be more than one event organized by different labor unions.
+Labor unions celebrate Labor Day in several different ways…and not just on Labor Day (this year on September 6)!
+There may be more than one event, organized by different labor unions, on other days.